kshedden/icd9/README.rst

   >>> init = {"group2": ["44", "323"]}
   >>> counter = icd9.Counter(codes_full=full, codes_initial=init)

-Note that when we want to add codes that match exactly we put them in the `codes_full` argument, and when we want to add codes that match as an initial substring we put them in the `codes_initial` argument.
-Each ICD9 code class can be represented in either or both of these arguments.
+When we want to add codes that match exactly we put them in the `codes_full` argument, and when we want to add codes that match as an initial substring we put them in the `codes_initial` argument.
+Each ICD9 code class can appear in either or both of these arguments.

-Now we can take a ``Pandas.Series`` object `codes` whose index is interpreted as subject identifiers, and whose values are ICD9 codes, and update the counter:
+Now we can take a ``Pandas.DataFrame`` object `codes` whose index is interpreted as subject identifiers (repeats are allowed), and whose values are ICD9 codes, and update the counter:

 ::

   >>> counter.update(codes)

-The ``counter.table`` attribute contains the number of occurences of each code within each of the groups, in each subject.
+The ``counter.table`` attribute contains the number of occurrences of codes within each of the groups, in each subject.

 Counters can be used to calculate comorbidity indices like the Elixhauser index.